John Fusco: Music

 After traveling in the southeast United States in search of obscure blues artists in the late 1970s, Fusco returned home to New England to co-found the Travis McComb Band, a southern rock ensemble that was popular in the New Haven, Connecticut music scene.
 Fusco played Hammond B3 organ, blues harmonica, was the lead vocalist, and wrote or co-wrote the band's originals.
 For a short time in 1979, he joined and toured with the Dixie Road Ducks from Northern Virginia, but soon left both bands to return to school and his pursuit of a screenwriting career.

 His first movie, Crossroads, was inspired by his love for the Delta blues and his travels in the south.
 The movie would have him collaborating with Ry Cooder, Steve Vai, Frank Frost, and blues harp legend Sonny Terry.
 He also collaborated with Jackson Browne on the music video "Rockin' the Rez" which was a companion to Fusco's 1992 movie Thunderheart.

 Fusco returned to music and released his debut LP The X-Road Riders on February 11, 2019.
 Recorded near Memphis with members of the North Mississippi All-Stars, the album has been critically acclaimed.
 Blues Rock Review has called the collection of original songs "an incredibly impressive and fun debut," while other music critics have praised Fusco's "smoky, soulful voice" and Hammond B3 organ skills.
 Fusco also plays Hammond B3 on Hill Country Revue's third LP 'HCR III' which was released on July 6, 2018, landing at #2 on the iTunes blues chart.

 Fusco is known to perform as returning special guest with the Allman-Betts Family Revival and North Mississippi Allstars.
-He has performed on stage with Anders Osborne, G. Love, Larry McCray, Greg Koch, Tal Wilkenfeld, Jimmy Hall, Sierra Hull, and Joey Williams of the Blind Boys of Alabama.
+He has performed on stage with Anders Osborne, G. Love, Larry McCray, Greg Koch, Tal Wilkenfeld, Jimmy Hall, Sierra Hull, Amanda Shires, and Joey Williams of the Blind Boys of Alabama.